MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/keywordcategory.md

 ---
-title: KeywordCategory Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: KeywordCategory Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains a keyword category and a confidence score.
 ---
-# KeywordCategory Data Object
+# KeywordCategory Data Object - Ad Insight
 Defines an object that contains a keyword category and a confidence score.
 The confidence score indicates the likelihood that the keyword belongs to the keyword category.

 ## Syntax